 We are travellers, and we cherish travelling to untouched destinations just like you.
 We have explored every corner of the Silk Route of Sikkim and our local contacts in the remotest areas help our guests to take some of the activities which others cannot arrange.
 We can take our guests for a Yak ride along the Nathang Valley, arrange for a horse ride along the mountain creeks or trek to the Eagle’s Nest Bunker for a 360 degree view of the Himalayas.

-We are Authorised Agents of Sikkim Tourism Development Corporation (STDC) and we have in our team some of the best Sikkim Tourism registered tourist guides to assist our guests in sightseeing trips and treks around the Silk Route Circuit.
-Our dedicated travel desk in Gangtok arranges for all permits for the guests to this route and we have the most modern homestays with facilities like 24-hour power supply for the guests at 12000 feet.
+Our representatives are Authorised Agents of Sikkim Tourism and we have in our team some of the best Sikkim Tourism registered tourist guides to assist our guests in sightseeing trips and treks around the Silk Route Circuit.
+Our dedicated travel desk in Sikkim arranges for all permits for the guests to this route and we have the most modern homestays with facilities like 24-hour power supply for the guests at 12000 feet.

 The Old Silk Route or Silk Road which passes through East Sikkim is a part of the ancient network of trade routes which connected China to India.
 This route passed through Lhasa and Nathu La and Jelep La Pass and finally reached the port of Tamralipta (present Tamluk in West Bengal) from where it took to the sea and reached far east.
 This Ancient Silk Route is expected to have been discovered by traders as early as First Century AD.